mnieber/skandha/README.md

 ## Rationale

-Despite having a lot of good libraries, programmers still find themselves reimplementing the same solutions over and over.
-The reason is that not every solution can be captured in a library.
-When there are cross-cutting concerns (aka aspects, as in aspect oriented programming), then out-of-the-box solutions often do not fit well enough.
-For this reason, programmers are often reluctant to store their data in framework-specific data-structures, even though such frameworks could potentially save time.

-Skandha proposes an alternative solution (somewhat inspired by Erlang) that aims to let the programmer re-use existing logic, while allowing them to use their own data-structures.
-This is achieved by mapping the user's data-structures onto a set of minimal interfaces called facets.
-These facets perform tasks by interacting via so-called policies.
-By keeping facets minimal, they can be generic, which leads to better code reuse.
+The goal of SkandhaJS is to provide data containers that have reusable behaviors, such as selection, highlighting, filtering, drag-and-drop, etc. The only requirement for using these containers is that every item in the container has a unique id.
+When combining behaviors in a container, you need to make sure that they interact properly.
+For example, when selecting an item you may want the item also to be highlighted.
+As we will see, these interactions are achieved by implementing callback functions.

 ---

 **NOTE**

-The binding of facets to containers in Skandha relies on class names.
+In a Skandha container, behaviors are implemented using classes that are called facets, and they are found by their class name.
 Therefore you need to disable the mangling of classnames in your minification tool, or disable minification completely.
-A future version of Skandha will allow you to declare facet names by adding a property in the facet class, or specify the names when calling `registerFacets`.
+A future version of Skandha will allow you to declare the facet names explicitly, removing the dependency on the class name.

 ---